smolak/stash-it/packages/dev-tools/README.md

 Set of tools for development purposes.

-If you wan to create an adapter or a plugin for stash-it, you can use this package to help you with that.
+If you want to create an adapter or a plugin for stash-it, you can use this package to help you with that.

 ## Installation